 Art Clay Certification is slightly different in each country and the qualification is no longer internationally recognised.
 This means that if you qualify in the USA, you will not be authorised to teach in the UK/EU and vice versa.
 Qualifications across the EU will be recognised though.

 In order to become a certified instructor, you must successfully complete the courses as laid out in your own country.
 This course is designed to provide an in-depth knowledge of Art Clay.

-In the USA, the curriculum consists of nine different projects taught over 24 hours of instruction (typically three eight hour days), and covers a variety of techniques.
+In the USA, the Certification curriculum consists of nine different projects taught over 24 hours of instruction (typically three eight hour days), and covers a variety of techniques.
 Some of the techniques include use of organic forms, creating flat and round-shank rings, addition and firing of gemstones and glass, creating a mirror finish, and much more.
 This course provides general and technical information, as well as some helpful teaching guidelines.

-The Senior Certification course is designed to provide advanced techniques as well as a creative challenge for the individuals who have completed Level One Certification.
 In the US, there are a total of seven projects taught over 32 hours (typically four eight hour days).
 This course teaches students to incorporate gold foil, brass, and fine silver bezel wire.
 It also introduces the use of three-dimensional design, with emphasis on detail and fine finishing.
 Successful completion of this course entitles you to apply for Senior Instructor Status in the USA.